-Depending on the circumstances of your infant’s birth injuries and broken bones, you may be eligible to file a medical malpractice lawsuit against the doctor who delivered him, another doctor who treated him after birth, or the hospital where he was born.
+Depending on the circumstances of your infant’s birth injuries and broken bones, you may be eligible to file a medical malpractice lawsuit against the delivery staff, the hospital in which your child was born, or a third party.

-When an infant suffers a preventable broken bone because of a doctor or hospital’s negligence, the child’s parents have the right to pursue damages on the baby’s behalf.
-However, there are time limits on how long you have to file a lawsuit.
-This time limit varies by state.
+When an infant suffers a preventable broken bone due to doctor or hospital negligence, the child’s parents have the right to pursue damages on the baby’s behalf.
+However, there are time constraints you must adhere to, and the deadlines vary between states.

 Infant Broken Bones Glossary Terms